kstojanovski/software-design-pattern/structural-patterns.md

 Contains first interface (main) and implementations.
 (Abstraction)<br>
 Second interface and implementations which also contains the first one as reference.
 (Implementation)<br>
-This way the both implementations as sub classes can be developed independently.<br><br>
+This way the both implementations as sub classes can be developed independently.
 #### Structure
 * Letter -> A<br>
 * Letter -> B<br>